guangxush/LearnEng/Dictation/README.md

 127. Tesla says the price ranges from just under 50000 to about $100000 (flutuate vary)depending on the battery(电池) size and options you choose.
 128. One curious(好奇心), 9-year-old girl wrote McDonald's width that burning questions(严峻的问题): "Why does your food look different in the advertising than what's in the store?"
 129. Respecting(Admire/Appreciating/Recognizing) the dignity(merit/worthiness/importance/honor) of a human being is giving that person the freedom to choose.
-130. Spain's talented Midfielders utilized their qucik-touch passing strategy.
-Known back home as "tiki toka", to contribute to all 4 goals. lineup阵容
+130. Spain's talented Midfielders utilized(used/employed/took advantage of) their qucik-touch passing strategy.
+Known back home as "tiki toka", to contribute(provide/give them) to all 4 goals.
+131. - There! see?
+Piece of cake.
+- How everybody doing back them?
+- PJ keeps poking me with his rib.
+- It's called breathing.
+- Honey, Gabe doesn't have a seatbelt.
+- Or a seat.
+- He'll be fine, Hey.
+Charlie, are you comfortable?
+- No.
+- Bob?
+- Yes?
+- New Car?
+- New car.